actionml/docs.actionml.com/ur_config.md

 ## UR Parameters v0.4.0

+**Notice:** This version requires you to build Mahout v0.13.0-SNAPSHOT from source.
+If you do not need v0.4.0 features you can stick with v0.3.0 by pulling that tag from the UR repo.
+See git instructions to pull and checkout a specific tag.
+To use v0.4.0 You will need to pull the latest master of Mahout v0.13.0 from the [Apache Mahout repo](https://github.com/apache/mahout.git) and build it locally on the machine you expect to build the Universal Recommender.
+We will update the UR as soon as Mahout v0.13.0 is released to avoid this extra build.
+Also notice that this version is not compatible with Apache PredcitionIO v0.10.0 since it has not been released yet.
+Continue to use the ActionML version of PredictionIO-0.9.7-aml.

 ### Start Here: Find Your Primary Conversion Indicator

 To start using a recommender you must have a primary indicator of user preference.
 This is sometimes called the "conversion" event.
 If it is not obvious ask yourself 2 questions: